Plan Your Summer Vacation on a Budget

 Pack your own meals

 Packing your own meals is one of the most effective ways to save money on a vacation.
 Eating out for every meal will cost hundreds of dollars each week.
 If you plan to stay at a hotel or resort that provides cooking space, simply plan to go grocery shopping on the day of your arrival; just have a meal plan prepared so you don't over-shop!
-If you want to avoid grocery shopping in a new location, you can pre-make freezable meals such as casseroles, soups and lasagna to
+If you want to avoid grocery shopping in a new location, you can pre-make freezable meals such as casseroles, soups and lasagna to bring along.

 If you don't have access to a kitchen where you are staying, you can get creative and still save on food.
 For example, if you are going to the beach or the park for the day, instead of buying lunch, pack a picnic in a cooler.
 Head to a grocery store or deli before you reach your destination and pick up the basics for sandwiches, plus some fruit and other snacks.